Evans ruled out of World Cup qualifiers

-World Cup 2022: Corry Evans ruled out of Northern Ireland's qualifiers against Switzerland and Bulgaria
+World Cup 2022: Corry Evans ruled out of Northern Ireland's qualifiers

 Last updated on .From the section Northern Ireland

-Corry Evans has been ruled out of Northern Ireland's World Cup qualifiers against Switzerland and Bulgaria.
+Corry Evans has been ruled out of Northern Ireland's World Cup qualifiers against Switzerland and Bulgaria because of injury.

 The Sunderland midfielder joins a growing absentee list that includes Shayne Lavery, Ali McCann, Gavin Whyte, Michael Smith and Trevor Carson.